fonnesbeck/git_tutorial/PITCHME.md

 # Merging changes

+Note:
-^It is now up to us to edit this file to remove these markers and reconcile the changes.
+It is now up to us to edit this file to remove these markers and reconcile the changes.
 We can do anything we want: keep the change made in the local repository, keep the change made in the remote repository, write something new to replace both,